RafaelTozzo/Money-Conversion-App/README.md

 # Money Conversion App
-The objective is to create a money conversion app using Flutter to improve to skills.
+The objective is to create a money conversion app using Flutter to improve skills.
 <br>

 ## Result: